Are your cloth diapers leaking? These are the most common causes of cloth diaper leaks.

 The following are some of the most common reasons your cloth diapers might be leaking.

 I mention delamination first because it’s best to rule this out before you go on to the following troubleshooting tips.
 If your diapers are leaking due to a faulty waterproof outer then none of the following tips will help.

 Cloth diapers do wear out over time, especially diaper covers, pocket diapers and all-in-ones with a built in waterproof exterior and some are found to have been manufactured with defective PUL on occasion.
 Worn out PUL and delamination can cause the waterproof material to leak straight through.
-If you suspect your PUL is the cause of your leaking issues please visit these posts here and here for pictures of cloth diaper delamination and worn out PUL or consult the diaper brand in question for reassurance that your PUL looks as it should and is functioning properly.
-This post also tests ways to relaminate and try to salvage your delaminated leaking diapers.
+If you suspect your PUL is the cause of your leaking issues please visit this post here for pictures of cloth diaper delamination and worn out PUL or consult the diaper brand in question for reassurance that your PUL looks as it should and is functioning properly.

 Fit is a big issue and can be even for experienced cloth diapering families.
 All diapers fit a little bit differently.
 Make sure the rise is adjusted properly, the hip snaps are in use properly and that the elastics are in the baby’s groin creases and not lower down on the inner thigh.
 If you suspect you’re having a fit issue and you can’t seem to remedy it yourself then I recommend you contact that diaper brand’s support team.